 Recreational marijuana remains illegal in Ghana.
 Possession, trafficking, or cultivation of cannabis with THC levels above the legal limit remains a criminal offense under Ghanaian law.

-Eleven Types of Cannabis Licenses Available
+Eleven Types of Cannabis Licences Available

 - Cultivation